MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-make-payments.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: print check, vendor payment, creditor, debt, balance due, AP ms.date: 10/01/2018 ms.author: edupont ms.translationtype: HT
+ms.search.keywords: print check, vendor payment, creditor, debt, balance due, AP ms.date: 12/07/2018 ms.author: edupont ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: b22144fff3051ef35b9e3baf6e12ecd56ee12c49
+ms.openlocfilehash: 1ad5e15ef1214fb37250dcd4b04d13ab073ac21a
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="making-payments"></a>Making Payments

-When you make payments to vendors or customers, or reimburse your employees, you post the related payment lines in the **Payment Journal** window.
+When you make payments to vendors or customers, or reimburse your employees, you post the related payment lines on the **Payment Journal** page.
 The payment journal is a general journal that is optimised for making payments and includes a number of powerful functions such as the **Suggest Vendor Payments** function that finds vendor payments that are due, and the **Vendor - Summary Ageing** report that shows an overview of due vendor payments.

 You can start the process of making the payment from the lists, cards, and ledger entries for vendors, customers, and employees.
 Each of these pages has a button that starts the payment flow and helps you fill in the payment journal.